vala-lang/vala-docs/docs/tutorials/programming-language/main/01-00-first-program.md

 ## 1.3.
 Running as a Script

 On Unix-like operating systems, you can also run a Vala source file directly as a script.
-This is achieved by adding a 'shebang' line at the very beginning of the file.
+This is achieved by adding a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line at the very beginning of the file.
 For example, you could save the "Hello, World" program as `hello.vala` with the following content:

 ```vala